nueces/wikidoc/README.md

 ## Comments usable in wiki home ##

-* WIKIDOC CONFIG: This required wikidoc comments in `home.md` contains a list of parameter definitions.
+* WIKIDOC CONFIG: This required wikidoc comment contains a list of parameter definitions.
 All except "filename" will be directly send as parameters to wkhtmltox (see [documentation](http://wkhtmltopdf.org/usage/wkhtmltopdf.txt) of wkhtmltox for a list of possible options).
 The provided parameters are not verified by wikidoc.
 If the filename is missing, the default "wikidoc.pdf" will be used.

 * WIKIDOC HTMLHEAD and WIKIDOC HTMLFOOT: The wiki markdown files are converted to html with pandoc, joined in the same order as listed on the github wiki and are put between the HTMLHEAD and HTMLFOOT segements provided by these two required  WIKIDOC comments.
 The HTMLHEAD may also contain a CSS STYLE section to style the PDF.